-HR 6311 provides a framework to address incursions of potentially invasive species so that their importation can be rationally controlled and losses to our natural resources and economies can be avoided.
+HR 669 provides a framework to make reasoned decisions about new species proposed for importation.
 The best way to implement this framework is to be unified across jurisdictions.
-The proposed legislation to utilize scientifically credible and defensible risk assessment to identify animals "Approved" for importation into the United States is a reasonable approach to regulating the risks posed by animals that can, once introduced, directly affect the ecosystems in the United States.
+The proposed legislation to utilize scientifically credible and defensible risk assessment and analysis to identify animals "Approved" for importation into the United States is a reasonable approach to regulating the risks posed by animals that can, once introduced, directly affect the ecosystems in the United States.